 Q: Hi Ms. Lucia!
 What do you think the very best age for starting violin is?

 A: I started when I was 7, but I would recommend earlier if you have the chance.
 I think 4 or 5 is best, but I have students that started later than that.
 It’s one of the few instruments that are really good for younger students–a small attention span isn’t as much of a problem as it is with piano or voice or wind instruments!
 We’re standing up and moving around.
+The lessons are broken down into lots of small sections with individual goals, so a student that’s interested in talking about all sorts of things in very quick succession is almost ideal–and any parent of a preschooler knows that there’s nothing preschoolers like better than changing the subject every few minutes.

 Q: So if that’s the age you’re recommending, what do you do in your lessons to engage children that young?